fonoster/fonoster/mods/authz/README.md

 [![Downloads/week](https://img.shields.io/npm/dw/@fonoster/authz.svg)](https://npmjs.org/package/@fonoster/authz)
 [![License](https://img.shields.io/npm/l/@fonoster/authz.svg)](https://github.com/fonoster/fonoster/blob/main/package.json)

 Authz is a simple and extensible authorization module for Fonoster.
-It provides a way to authorization incoming call as well as api calls.
+It provides a way to authorize incoming phone and API calls.

-The module has a simple interface that allows you to create your own authorization strategies.
-That includes the ability to verify if a session is authorized, if a grpc method is authorized, charge an account, and get the account balance.
+The module has a simple interface that allows you to create authorization strategies.
+That includes verifying if a session is authorized, if a GRPC method is authorized, charging an account, and getting the account balance.

 The interface is defined as follows: